Current Post-Baccalaureate Students

 Started program in Fall 2024

 Veronica graduated magna cum laude and earned her B.A. degree in Psychology from Cal Poly Pomona in May 2024.
 During her undergraduate studies, she was widely involved in many activities both on and off campus.
 Veronica worked as a research assistant for the Psychology of Connection Lab (PSoCOLab) her junior year, in which she focused on researching the impact that ADHD and trauma history had on Latinx and African American college students’ attachment styles and academics.
 She then became a research consultant for the PSoCOLab her senior year, in which she provided research consultation to newly onboarded lab students.
 During this time, she joined the McNair Scholars Program, in which she conducted her own research project that focused on how people’s family of origin effects their views of mental health stigmas and help-seeking behaviors in Latinx college students.
 This resulted in her presenting her research at a variety of conferences, such as the Southern California Conference for Undergraduate Research, the National Conference for Undergraduate Research, and the Western Psychological Association (WPA) Conference, to name a few.
 Veronica was also a part of different organizations and clubs, such as being both a chapter and international member for Psi Chi, being a WPA student member, and being an American Psychological Association student member.
 During her senior year, she spent her time volunteering for Psyches of Color (POC), a non-profit organization that focuses on providing mental health support to Black and Latinx adolescents in order to reduce stigma surrounding mental health and to advocate for overall healing.
 At POC, she was both a mental health facilitator and the youth lead chair for the Mentoring POC Program.
+During her time in the post-bacc program, Veronica spent one quarter working in Dr. Molina's Health Inequality lab, and she currently works in Dr. Borelli's Health, Relationships, and Interventions (THRIVE) lab (first as a research assistant and now as a study coordinator).
+She has been taking courses such as Advanced Research Methods, Industrial/Organizational Psychology, Applied Statistics, and Attachment Relationships, and she attended the 2025 Western Psychological Association conference in Las Vegas.
+In addition, Veronica was awarded the 2025 UCI Division of Continuing Education Scholarship.
 Veronica aspires to pursue a Ph.D. in clinical psychology and hopes to work with those from underrepresented and marginalized communities.
 She hopes to provide mental health awareness to the BIPOC community and help reduce the stigma surrounding mental health in the community.

 Ashley Romero